dtkeppler/100-days-of-code/log.md

 **Takeaways:**  I want to try to ignore the "helpful links" listed; these won't be available in the real world.
 One of the hard things is remembering what methods are out there, what they're used for, and which is needed for a given problem.

 **Link to work:** n/a

+### Day 12: June 18, 2017
+#### Time: 1.5 hour

+**Today's Progress**: Continued "Basic Algorithm Scripting" challenges.
+(Falsy Bouncer, Seek & Destroy, Where Do I Belong)

+**Takeaways:**  "Seek & Destroy" was challenging.
+There's a nice trick to convert arguments into an array.
+Also, IndexOf was what allowed me to finally match up outer-array items with the inner-array items.
+"Where Do I Belong is also tricky, but I think I'm getting close.

+**Link to work:** n/a